 Miir Slate 27

-A new addition to the array of tested water bottles as of Spring 2017, the Miir Slate 27oz stood out as a new contender in the lightweight stainless steel category.
+A new addition to our fleet for Spring 2017, the Miir Slate 27oz stood out as a new contender in the lightweight stainless steel category.
 In the past, Klean Kanteen and Hydro Flask have dominated this category, but this contender proved to be tough competition.
-If a heavy duty, vacuum insulated bottle is too much, then these lighter weight plastic alternatives are the way to go.
-This model is lighter and more durable than glass and cleaner than the friendliest BPA free plastic bottles on the market.
-The bottle weighs less than the Klean Kanteen Classic and has a unique lid design that makes the bottle easy to carry and the lid easy to remove.
+If a heavy duty, vacuum insulated water bottle is too much, then these lighter weight plastic alternatives are the way to go.
+This model is lighter and more durable than glass and cleaner than the friendliest BPA free plastic models on the market.
+It weighs less than the Klean Kanteen Classic and has a unique lid design that makes the bottle easy to carry and the lid easy to remove.
 It was lightweight, portable, and versatile.
-Its simple design made the Miir 27oz the bottle we reached for on our way out the door.
+Its simple design made the Miir 27oz the one we reached for on our way out the door.